Epistemic Phase Transitions in Mathematical Proofs

-Fig.~\ref{graphs} presents four examples of the proof networks we use in this analysis, with modules identified by the Girvan-Newman algorithm coloured, and with node size indicating out-degree.
-Fig.~\ref{dist} shows the in- and out-degree distributions for the machine proof of the Four Color Theorem and G\:{o}del's First Incompleteness Theorem.
-While in-degree (\emph{i.e.}, the number of prior nodes a particular claim depends on) is exponentially distributed, the out-degree (\emph{i.e.}, the number of nodes that use that claim) is has a heavy-tailed distribution, with a fraction of nodes having influence hundreds of times larger than average.
-This heavy-tailed distribution follows a power-law, with the probability of a node having degree $d$ given by
+A key question for these networks concerns the extent to which some nodes are repeatedly re-used by a wide variety of others.
+One way to look more closely is Fig.~\ref{dist}, which shows the in- and out-degree distributions for the machine proof of the Four Color Theorem and G\"{o}del's First Incompleteness Theorem.
+While in-degree (the number of prior nodes a particular claim depends on) is Poisson-distributed, the out-degree (the number of nodes that use that claim) has a heavy-tailed distribution, with a fraction of nodes having influence hundreds of times larger than average.